oli-lang/oli-js/README.md

 Multi-purpose high level [Oli language][1] parser and compiler for node.js and the browser, which implements the latest [language specification][oli-docs]

-oli.js provides a general parsing infraestructure to be consumed from other applications that uses Oli for specific purposes, like parsing own domain-spacific languages based on the language syntax
+Oli.js provides a general parsing infraestructure to be consumed from other applications that uses Oli sintax for specific purposes, like parsing own DSL

-It can be easily integrated with existent applications and it provides a rich featured [programmatic API](#api)
+It provides a rich featured [programmatic API](#api)

 ## Milestones